1. PURPOSE AND PHILOSOPHY

 The advocacy or encouragement of the use of contraceptive methods or devices; or

-Consistent with the parental consent requirements of Section 4 and the prohibitions in paragraph 6.3.3, instruction may include information about contraceptive methods or devices.
-The instruction should explain the effectiveness, limitations, risks, and information on state law applicable to minors obtaining contraceptive methods or devices.
+Consistent with the parental consent requirements of Section 4 and the prohibitions in paragraph 6.3.3, instruction may include information about contraceptive methods or devices, not including abortion or any abortive methods.
+The instruction must stress the effectiveness, failure rates for youth, limitations, risks, and information on state law applicable to minors obtaining contraceptive methods or devices.

 Before providing instruction under this policy, newly hired or newly assigned educators must attend professional development outlining the sex education curriculum and the criteria for sex education instruction in any course offered in the public education system.
 All educators providing instruction under this policy must attend such professional development at least once every three years.

-Due to the sensitive nature of human sexuality and maturation, individuals providing instruction under this policy should do so in an atmosphere of respect and dignity.
+Due to the sensitive nature of sex education and maturation, individuals providing instruction under this policy should do so in an atmosphere of respect and dignity.
 Instructors should avoid remarks or actions that might reasonably be construed to have a demeaning or embarrassing effect on students.

 Educators may not use primary source materials for sex education instruction, health education instruction, or maturation education that have not been approved by the Board.